langchain-ai/langgraph/README.md

 1. <details>
     <summary>Initialize the model and tools.</summary>

-    - we use `ChatOpenAI` as our LLM. **NOTE:** we need make sure the model knows that it has these tools available to call.
-We can do this by converting the LangChain tools into the format for OpenAI tool calling using the `.bind_tools()` method.
+    - convert the LangChain tools into the format for OpenAI tool calling using the `.bind_tools()` method.
     - we define the tools we want to use -- a web search tool in our case.
 It is really easy to create your own tools - see documentation here on how to do that [here](https://python.langchain.com/docs/modules/agents/tools/custom_tools).
    </details>
 2. <details>